 If the magnesium ppm in reef tank dips below 1,200, your tank will start giving signals that magnesium is far below recommended levels:

-Common low magnesium symptoms reef tank include:
+Common low magnesium symptoms in a reef tank include:

-- Difficulty in maintaining Calcium/Alk in the precise ratio.
+• Difficulty in maintaining Calcium/Alk in the precise ratio.
 No matter how many boosters you add, the levels drop almost immediately.

-- You can notice poor coral growth even with perfect lighting.
+• You can notice poor coral growth even with perfect lighting.

-- LPS corals may show recession or tissue loss at the base.
+• LPS corals may show recession or tissue loss at the base.

-- Low magnesium levels can trigger sudden Algae outbreaks.
+• Low magnesium levels can trigger sudden Algae outbreaks.

 High Magnesium Effects in a Reef Tank